Will the first day of school be delayed?

 In accordance with the City of Stillwater’s policy, children under the age of five are not required to be masked.
 We are in the process of confirming with the City Manager that we can extend this to all Pre-K students in our school.
 Those exempt from wearing face coverings according to CDC guidelines will not be required to be masked.

 Students in grades K through 7th will be given a neck buff or may wear a different type of mask if preferred.
-Face coverings should be worn when entering or exiting the building.
-Once in the classroom and when social distancing can be maintained, students may pull the covering down.
+Face coverings should be worn unless the student is behind the divider for their personal workspace in the classroom or when in appropriately distanced situations as monitored by our staff.
 Our desire is for students to be able to see the teacher’s full face during the bulk of the instructional time.
 The staff will also frequently wear face shields so that their full face is visible to the students.

 Our staff members will be responsible for determining when distancing cannot be in place and will require the coverings to be pulled up.
-This could include situations such as when students are working closely together, are travelling through the hallways, or when the teacher is moving from desk to desk.
-Examples of when the covering could be down would be when a teacher is teaching a lesson at the front of the room and students are at their desks, when students are working individually at their desks or separated working alone in the room, when standing six feet apart singing in music class or chapel, or in a 6-foot. square for P.E., etc. The teachers and staff members will act in the best interest of your child and will make adjustments as possible to allow for the maximum time possible to be distanced without face coverings.
+This could include situations such as when students are working together outside of their own self-contained workspace, are traveling through the hallways, or when the teacher is moving from desk to desk.
+Examples of when the covering could be down would be when a teacher is teaching a lesson at the front of the room and students are behind the dividers at their desks, when standing a minimum of six feet apart singing in music class or chapel, or in a six foot square for P.E., etc. The teachers and staff members will act in the best interest of your child and will maximize distancing to the greatest extent possible.

 Will SCS do temperature checks?